scipy/scipy/doc/source/tutorial/ndimage.rst

          [51 56 62 65]]

-    The :func:`generic_filter` function implements a generic filter function, where the actual filtering operation must be supplied as a python function (or other callable object).
-The :func:`generic_filter` function iterates over the array and calls :func:`function` at each element.
+    The :obj:`generic_filter` function implements a generic filter function, where the actual filtering operation must be supplied as a python function (or other callable object).
+The :obj:`generic_filter` function iterates over the array and calls :func:`function` at each element.
 The argument of :func:`function` is a one-dimensional array of the {tFloat64} type, that contains the values around the current